Package 'orderly2'

 There are different ways that this might fail (or recover from failure):

 • if id is not known in the metadata store (not known because it's not unpacked but also not known to be present in some other remote) then this will fail because it's impossible to resolve the files.
-Consider refreshing the metadata with orderly_location_pull_metadata to refresh this.
+Consider refreshing the metadata with orderly_location_fetch_metadata to refresh this.

 • if the id is not unpacked and no local copy of the files referred to can be found, we error by default (but see the next option).
 However, sometimes the file you refer to might also be present because you have downloaded a packet that depended on it, or because the content of the file is unchanged because from some other packet version you have locally.

-• if the id is not unpacked, there is no local copy of the file and if allow_remote is TRUE we will try and request the file from whatever remote would be selected by orderly_location_pull_packet for this packet.
+• if the id is not unpacked, there is no local copy of the file and if allow_remote is TRUE we will try and request the file from whatever remote would be selected by orderly_location_pull for this packet.

 Note that empty directories might be created on failure.